From BR Bullpen

 Biographical Information

 He was traded after the 1965 season to the Detroit Tigers.
 1966 was not a successful season and after a couple of appearances with the Tigers in 1967, he was released.
-He caught on with the New York Yankees, and pitched well for them, with a 6-5 record and a 2.36 ERA in 33 games.
-It was the depths of the pitcher's era; Al Downing had a 2.63 ERA for the team, Mel Stottlemyre had a 2.96 ERA, and Dooley Womack had a 2.41 ERA in relief.
+He caught on with the New York Yankees, and pitched well for them, with a 6-5 record and a 2.36 ERA in 33 games in 1967.
+It was the depths of the second deadball era; Al Downing had a 2.63 ERA for the team, Mel Stottlemyre had a 2.96 ERA, and Dooley Womack had a 2.41 ERA in relief.
 In spite of those glittering ERA's, the team finished in 9th place.

 The next year, 1968, Monbouquette struggled in 17 games with the Yankees, and was traded to the San Francisco Giants, where he had a 3.65 ERA in 7 games.
 It was the end of his major league career.
 Between the two teams in 1968, Monbouquette had appeared with both the 36-year-old Mickey Mantle in New York, and the 37-year-old Willie Mays in San Francisco.